jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

     format, and we use `vcd2saif` to convert these waveforms into per-net average activity factors stored in `.saif` format.
 These activity factors will be used for power analysis.
-Gate-level simulation is an extremely valuable tool for catching bugs such as hold-time violations that cannot be caught in RTL simulation, and also provides an avenue for obtaining a more accurate power analysis than RTL simulation.
+Gate-level simulation is an extremely valuable tool for ensuring the tools did not optimize something away which impacts the correctness of the design, and also provides an avenue for obtaining a more accurate power analysis than RTL simulation.
+Though Static Timing Analysis (STA) is much better because it analyzes all paths, GL simulation also serves as a backup to check for hold and setup time violations (chip designers must be paranoid!)

  3. We use Synopsys Design Compiler (DC) to synthesize our design, which means to transform the Verilog RTL model into a Verilog gate-level netlist where all of the gates are selected from the standard-cell library.
 We need to provide Synopsys DC with abstract logical and timing views of the standard-cell library in `.db` format.
-We also provide provide Synopsys DC with the `.saif` file to enable mapping high-level RTL net names into low-level gate-level net names, and this mapping is stored in a `.namemap` file.
-This name mapping will be used for power analysis.
 In addition to the Verilog gate-level netlist, Synopsys DC can also generate a `.ddc` file which contains information about the gate-level netlist and timing, and this `.ddc` file can be inspected using Synopsys Design Vision (DV).

  4. We use Cadence Innovus to place-and-route our design, which means to place all of the gates in the gate-level netlist into rows on the